abacusai/api-python/featurestore.md

 Concatenation is useful in production settings when we either want to evolve streaming feature groups, or add online updates to a specific table of a feature group that has been developed an initially deployed with offline datasets.

-- If a feature group was developed starting with a streaming feature group and we want to replace past data, we can concatenate data upto a certan point with a new batch data feature group.
+- If a feature group was developed starting with a streaming feature group and we want to replace past data, we can concatenate data up to a certain point with a new batch data feature group.

 ```python
 streaming_feature_group_user_activity.concatenate_data(feature_group_id, merge_type='UNION',